 Creating a profile on Tinder — is that online dating?
 Uploading photos to Bumble — is that online dating?
 Sending a message, wink or like — is that online dating?
-Depending on who you ask, you might get a slew of contradicting answers.
+Depending on whom you ask, you might get a slew of contradicting answers.

 Online dating is a misnomer.
 You don’t online date — you meet someone via an online dating website or app.
-It is merely an introduction — view it as another channel to meet people in addition to your day to day life i.e. work, school, bar, art gallery, grocery store etc. Once you meet someone via online dating site/app you exchange a few messages and agree to meet offline.
+It is merely an introduction — view it as another channel to meet people in addition to your day-to-day life i.e. work, school, bar, art gallery, grocery store etc. Once you meet someone via online dating site/app you exchange a few messages and agree to meet offline.

-Typically, 3–5 messages are needed to secure a date or at least present the initial date idea (a few additional messages might be needed to confirm a date, time, location and details).
+Typically, 3–10+ messages are needed to secure a date or at least present the initial date idea (a few additional messages might be needed to confirm a date, time, location and details).
 This is a rough framework in which you should approach messaging a girl once you match (or vice versa if on Bumble and the woman needs to initiate conversation)

--1 message to say hi and mention something you saw on her profile and a follow up question regarding clarification or more information re: photo, experience etc.
+-1 message to say hi and mention something you saw on her profile and a follow-up question regarding clarification or more information re: photo, experience etc.

 -1 message to introduce a date idea with specific day, time and location and nearby alternative plans i.e. walk, event or walking tour*

--1 message to confirm the date or present another option if plan A does not work for her
+-1 message to confirm the date or present another option if plan A does not work for her.

 If you and/or the person you matched with does not have anything interesting on your photos or profile from which to initiate conversation, go back to the drawing board.
 Get better photos and rewrite your profile — help the other person out but do not go overboard and write your entire life story.

 Researching dates, curating experiences and putting forth the effort go a long way.
 Do not become jaded if a woman turns you down.
 Move on.
-Similarly if a woman seems unenthusiastic or dull, move on as well.
+Similarly, if a woman seems unenthusiastic or dull, move on as well.
 Guys need to set the tone and put in the effort not only to get the ball rolling but to gauge interest.

 Do not waste your time messaging back and forth.
 Be polite, enthusiastic, and direct.
 The more you try to play it safe or try to beat around the bush the more likely the other person will lose interest.
-If the woman has already matched with a guy, she has expressed interest in him and he should respond accordingly.
+If the woman has already matched with a guy, she has expressed interest in him, and he should respond accordingly.